google/googleapis.dart/generated/googleapis/README.md

 #### ![Logo](http://www.google.com/images/icons/product/search-16.gif) Stackdriver Trace API - cloudtrace v1

-Send and retrieve trace data from Stackdriver Trace.
-Data is generated and available by default for all App Engine applications.
-Data from other applications can be written to Stackdriver Trace for display, reporting, and analysis.
+Sends application trace data to Stackdriver Trace for viewing.
+Trace data is collected for all App Engine applications by default.
+Trace data from other applications can be provided using this API.

 Official API documentation: https://cloud.google.com/trace

 #### ![Logo](http://www.google.com/images/icons/product/search-16.gif) Stackdriver Trace API - cloudtrace v2

-Send and retrieve trace data from Stackdriver Trace.
-Data is generated and available by default for all App Engine applications.
-Data from other applications can be written to Stackdriver Trace for display, reporting, and analysis.
+Sends application trace data to Stackdriver Trace for viewing.
+Trace data is collected for all App Engine applications by default.
+Trace data from other applications can be provided using this API.

 Official API documentation: https://cloud.google.com/trace